HIT-CNC/CNC-Handson-201/try-operator/README.md

-# 201-3 Deploy a multi-tenant configuration on K8s
+# 201-3 Deploy a Kubernetes Oprator

 ## 1. Login to the bastion server